top of page

 5. Equal Speaking Time: It may seem like one partner talks more, but everyone will get equal speaking time.

-6. No Negative Behavior: No name-calling, put-downs, threats, or intimidation.
+6. No Negative Behavior: No name-calling, put-downs, threats, or intimidation during the couples counseling session.

-7. Confidentiality: Sessions are strictly confidential.
+7. Confidentiality: Couples Counseling Sessions are strictly confidential.
 However, anything discussed in an individual session can be brought up in a joint session.

 8. Safety Focus: If the emotional or physical safety of children or partners is in question, that will be the focus of the session.